pmahnke/mahnke-cocktails/recipe/old_barrel.md

 stars: 0
 base_spirits: "Rye, Bénédictine, Amontillado Sherry"
 youtube: "https://www.diffordsguide.com/cocktails/recipe/6170/old-barrel"
+description: "A modern riff on a classic Old Fashioned with rye whiskey spice, herbal Bénédictine complexity, and vinous sherry."
 excerpt: |
   Rye whiskey spice, herbal liqueur complexity and vinous sherry sit alongside each other in a harmonious trinity with dashes of aromatic bitters and lemon zest freshness in this riff on a classic Old Fashioned.
 ---